 President Trump, the House leadership and the Senate leadership all have expressed interest in passing comprehensive tax reform this year.
 While certain aspects of tax reform proposals have been described, proposed legislation has not yet been introduced by the leaders of the House Ways and Means Committee or the Senate Finance Committee.
 None of the descriptions of tax reform proposals have specifically addressed the treatment of REITs.
-Moreover, there is not yet agreement between the President, the House leadership and the Senate leadership about the specifics of tax reform.
-To date, the focus of the House plan differs significantly from the Senate plan.
-Accordingly, there is no assurance that comprehensive tax reform will be enacted, when any such legislation might be enacted, what specific measures will be included in any enacted tax reform language, or whether tax reform would adversely affect us, our stockholders or our customers.
+Some of the tax benefits that have been important to the real estate industry, including REITs, such as the like-kind exchange rules or the deduction of net interest expense may be changed.
+In addition, it is possible that substantially reduced corporate tax rates or Senate interest in integrating taxation of stockholders and corporations could reduce or eliminate the relative attractiveness of REITs as a vehicle for owning real estate.
+There is no assurance that comprehensive tax reform will be enacted, when any such legislation might be enacted, what specific measures will be included in any enacted tax reform language, or whether tax reform would adversely affect us, our stockholders or our customers.